annaesvensson/yellow-core/README.md

 ## How to use the command line

 You can execute commands at the command line.
-This allows you, for example, to [start a web server](https://github.com/annaesvensson/yellow-serve), [generate a static website](https://github.com/annaesvensson/yellow-generate) and [find broken links](https://github.com/annaesvensson/yellow-check).
+This allows you, for example, to [start a web server](https://github.com/annaesvensson/yellow-serve) and [generate a static website](https://github.com/annaesvensson/yellow-generate).
 The available commands depend on extensions installed.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php` to show available commands.

 The following commands are available: